Central Indian campaign of 1858: The Campaign to the fall of Kalpi

 The Central India Field Force, under Sir Hugh Rose took the field around Indore in late December 1857.
 The force consisted of two small brigades only.
 About half the troops were Indian units from the Bombay Presidency army, which had not been affected to the same extent by the tensions which led the Bengal Army to rebel.
-Rose was initially opposed only by the various armed retainers and levied forces of the Rajahs, whose equipment and efficiency were sometimes in doubt.
+Rose was initially opposed only by the various armed retainers and levied forces of the kings of allied princely states, whose equipment and efficiency were sometimes in doubt.
 Much of the rebel attention was focused to the north of the region, where Tantya Tope and other leaders were attempting to aid the rebels in Awadh, making Rose's campaign from the south comparatively easy.

 Rose's first mission was to relieve the town of Saugor, where a small European garrison was besieged.
-He accomplished this on 5 February after some hard-fought battles against Afghan and Pakhtun mercenaries at Rathgar.
+He accomplished this on 5 February, after some hard-fought battles against Afghan and Pashtun mercenaries at Rathgar.
 Thousands of local villagers welcomed him as a liberator, freeing them from rebel occupation.
 His force had then to wait at Saugor for several weeks while transport and supplies were collected.

 Rose assembled his forces at Madanpur then advanced towards Jhansi by two routes, each column capturing and destroying numerous forts.
 When the British forces finally arrived at Jhansi they found that the city was well defended and the fort had heavy guns which could fire over the town and nearby countryside.
 Rose demanded the surrender of the city; if this was refused it would be destroyed.
 After due deliberation the Rani issued a proclamation.
 "We fight for independence.
 In the words of Lord Krishna, we will if we are victorious, enjoy the fruits of victory, if defeated and killed on the field of battle, we shall surely earn eternal glory and salvation."
 Rose ignored instructions from the Commander in Chief to detach forces to assist two "loyal" Rajahs, and laid siege to Jhansi on 24 March.
 The bombardment was met by heavy return fire and the damaged defences were repaired.

 The defenders sent appeals for help to Tantya Tope.
 An army of more than 20,000 headed by Tantya Tope was sent to relieve Jhansi but they failed to do so when they fought the British on 31 March.
-Even though he attacked at the most opportune moment, his scratch force was no match for Rose's troops, and he was defeated at the Battle of the Betwa the next day and forced to retreat.
+Even though he attacked at the most opportune moment, his scratch force was no match for Rose's troops, and he was defeated at the Battle of Betwa the next day and forced to retreat.
 At the height of the hottest and driest part of the year, the rebels set fire to the forests to delay British pursuit, but the blaze disrupted their own army.
 They eventually retreated to Kalpi, abandoning all their guns.